MonashDataFluency/Power_BI/docs/04-plotting.md

 <img src="figures/ch04/challenge01.png" width="100%" style="display: block; margin: auto auto auto 0;" />

 ### Line Chart

+The plotting procedure for line chart is similar to the scatter plot.
+Again, we just need to do three things: (1) Select the line chart from the visualization panel, (2) drag the data to the respective axis values.
+Here, we are going to do plot life expectancy on y-axis and year on the x-axis.
+We also want to have a separate line for each country so we are going to add legend by name (country).

 Line chart
 Axis: Year
 Values: Life_exp